pmjones/conquest/README.md

-  Complete disregard of the traditions of the majority, either by direct insult, afflicting violence or call for violence against the majority, destruction of the mojority's property (with the exclusion of intellectual property for free speech), or attempts of defaming the majority by using false accusations
+  Complete disregard of the traditions of the majority, either by direct insult, afflicting violence or call for violence against the majority, destruction of the mojority's property (with the exclusion of intellectual property for free speech), or attempts of defaming the majority by using false accusations.
 2. The "New Way of Thinking"
   Heavy promotion of nuanced things for the sake of trendiness or hype, with the lack of evidence, and to force it upon the project space without concern or respect